jonnybroughton/refurbean/README.md

 ![screenshot](static/screenshots/navbar.png)

-This is the main naviation bar for the site.
+This is the main navigation bar for the site.
 It features the site's logo/name, various product headings for different types of devices on the site, and a heading for the About Us line of pages.
 It also features a My Account button where users can either register for an account if they don't have one and log in if they do.
 Logged in users can also find their wishlist here for products they one day want to purchase. here, site administrators can also add products using a form, instead of having to do it through the admin interface.
 The bag is also located here, where users can see what items they will be checking out with.
 Finally, we have the search bar in the top middle, which can be used to search for keywords to help users find the product they want effortlessly.
 Worth a mention is the Free Delivery banner, which may convince users to spend slightly more in order to get free shipping.

 ![screenshot](static/screenshots/bean-mascot.png)